 The MPA Watch program has been designed as a scientific study.
-After some adaptation in 2012 and early 2013 to meet the needs of local resource managers and ensure statewide consistency of the program the data from the second half of 2013, and all of 2014 and 2015 was collected using the same methodology and data sheets.
+After some adaptation in 2012 and early 2013 to meet the needs of local resource managers and

 MPA Watch has a webpage at www.mpawatch.org where the public can view maps of surveys and see data collected throughout the state.
 MPa watch volunteers can also use the site to enter their survey data online, eliminating the need for paper data sheets.